 “Getting Closer to the Customer” has been one of the top priorities for retailers in the last few years.
 What does that really look like?
-One of the requirements of getting closer to the customer is to ensure right products are offered at the right time and with a price that is appealing and affordable to the target segments.
-Personalization of offers through digital channel is a way of doing that, however there’s still the Brick&Mortar side of the business that needs processes and systems to manage the physical allocation of products to stores.
-For retailers covering a diverse geography, different climates and different demographics, first step to localization is to identify stores that behave differently in terms of customer demand.
-Clustering is an approach that is widely used to identify and manage the similarities and differences across a diverse set of stores.
+One of the requirements of getting closer to the customer is to ensure the right products are offered at the right time and at a price that is appealing and affordable to the target segments.
+Personalization of offers through digital channels is a way of doing that, however, there’s still the brick & mortar side of the business that needs processes and systems to manage the physical allocation of products to stores.
+For retailers covering diverse geography, different climates, and different demographics, the first step to localization is to identify stores that behave differently in terms of customer demand.
+Clustering is an approach that is widely used to identify and manage similarities and differences across a diverse set of stores.

 Store clustering is the process of splitting stores into segments so that product assortments, size allocations, and promotional offers can be localized as needed.
 Stores similar to each other are bundled together in a segment, while stores with different characteristics are assigned to different segments.

-Store clusters are used in a number of different processes by Apparel Retailers including Forecasting, Assortment planning, Size-Optimization, Promotions planning, Markdown optimization and Replenishment scheduling.
+Store clusters are used in a number of different processes by apparel retailers including forecasting, assortment planning, size optimization, promotions planning, markdown optimization, and replenishment scheduling.
 Depending on the intended use, the way they are constructed can be different.
-One example of clustering is splitting them based on their climate biases into HOT stores and COLD stores.
-This enables a localization of seasonal merchandise whereby HOT stores receive more Spring/Summer assortment earlier in the year and COLD stores get more Outerwear assortments.
+One example of clustering is splitting them based on their climate biases into “hot” and “cold” stores.
+This enables localization of seasonal merchandise whereby hot stores receive more spring/summer assortment earlier in the year and cold stores get more outerwear assortments.
 As clustering methodologies get more sophisticated and complex so do the downstream decisions utilizing these clusters.

 Store Clustering Techniques